Judwaa: Plot

-Meanwhile, Raja's sister Neelam (Sheetal Joshi) sees local goon Ratanlal "Tiger" Pandey (Mukesh Rishi) who is the son of Ratan, killing an Inspector on the road and becomes a vital witness of the murder in court.
+Meanwhile, Raja's sister Neelam sees local goon Ratanlal "Tiger" Pandey who is the son of Ratan, killing an Inspector on the road and becomes a vital witness of the murder in court.
 Enraged, Tiger assaults and threatens her to not report his crime to the police.
 However, as a consequence, Tiger is badly beaten up by Raja, making him more vengeful against Raja and Neelam.
-To exact his revenge, he sends his henchman named Tommy (Shashi Kiran) to be the groom of Neelam but Raja and Rangeela find out his plan and marry Neelam to someone else.
+To exact his revenge, he sends his henchman named Tommy to be the groom of Neelam but Raja and Rangeela find out his plan and marry Neelam to someone else.
 The court announces the death sentence to Tiger for the murder of the Inspector he shot earlier.
 Days pass, Neelam becomes pregnant, and she is admitted to a hospital for her delivery.
 Raja asks Prem to stay at the hospital as he is searching for money.
 Prem visits his father, ACP Malhotra.

 At the same time, Tiger escapes from jail to kidnap Neelam and recognizes ACP Malhotra, who shot his father Ratan and finds out that Raja is his son.
 He blackmails Raja to get ACP Malhotra to free Neelam.
 Raja, who does not know that ACP Malhotra is his real father goes to his house where Geeta also comes out from the paralysis by Raja's touch, and he comes to see the truth that they are his real parents and Prem is his twin brother.
 Finally, Raja and Prem come together to protect their father from Tiger.
-Raja finds out about his and prem's shared reflex, Nandu requests Raja to beat him so Prem would beat Tiger.
+Raja finds out about his and Prem's shared reflex, Nandu requests Raja to beat him so Prem would beat Tiger.
 And the story ends with the duo marrying their respective ladies.